launchdarkly-labs/project-migrator/README.md

 # LaunchDarkly Project Migrator

-CURRENTLY IN DEVELOPMENT -- NOT READY FOR PRODUCTION USE

 This tool duplicates a project, typically from one account to another.
 This allows you to merge accounts (1 project at a time), or you can duplicate a project within the same account.

 What it migrates: